SLMsAI/react-aws-test/README.md

-# React + Vite starter for AWS Amplify hosting
+# React weather app (Vite) for AWS Amplify hosting

-A minimal React 18 + Vite app you can wire directly into AWS Amplify for static site hosting.
-Edit the UI, push to your Git repo, and connect the branch in Amplify to get CI/CD and hosting with no servers to manage.
+A React 18 + Vite app that shows current weather for a selected city using the free Open-Meteo API (no API key required).
+Push to your Git repo, connect the branch in Amplify, and it will build and deploy automatically.

 ## Local development